about the sheep

 about the artist

 Tanya is a mixed media artist working in digital illustration, painting, collage, and photography.
-After growing up in California then living in NYC as a photo editor, Tanya is now in Berlin to pursue her dreams of art and traveling.
+She was born to Vietnamese immigrant parents in Montreal, became a naturalized American while growing up in California, then lived in NYC for over a decade as a photo editor.
+Tanya is now in Berlin to pursue her dreams of art and traveling.

 Some additional fun facts about Tanya: